On the derived functors of destabilization at odd primes: Introduction

 A formal argument is used to show that the homology of the chain complex calculates the derived functors of destabilization, reflecting the behaviour of the chain complex with respect to suspension.
 The essential tool is the natural transformation

 introduced by Zarati in the unstable module setting.
-This has higher analogues, which fit together to form a morphism of chain complexes.
+This has higher analogues, which induce a morphism of chain complexes.
 Using this, the proof proceeds by showing vanishing of the higher homology on the projective generators of the category $\amod$.
 This uses a connectivity argument, reminiscent of that used by Zarati.

-An effort has been made to keep the paper reasonably self-contained.
-The paper can be read independently of Zarati's unpublished 1984 thèse d'état \cite{zarati_these}; references have been given to \cite{zarati_these} so as to make clear how the constructions generalize those of Zarati.

-\paragraph{\bf Organization of the Paper} The paper has two parts; the first covers background and technical foundations and the second presents the constructions outlined above.

-Section \ref{sect:prelim} reviews modules over the Steenrod algebra; Section \ref{sect:weakcts} introduces the notion of a weakly continuous functor and that of connectivity, necessary for analysis of the composition of weakly continuous functors.
-The half-completed tensor product is reviewed in Section \ref{sect:large}, where some basic multiplicative properties are established.
-The total Steenrod power morphisms $\st_s$ are introduced in Section \ref{sect:totalst}, paying attention to the behaviour of their composition.

-The construction commences in Section \ref{sect:rfunc1}, where the first total Steenrod power $\st_1$ is used to define the functor $\rfunc_1$; the differential $d$ and the morphism $\rho_1$ are also introduced.
-The higher functors $\rfunc_s$ are defined in Section \ref{sect:rfunctors}, together with the higher morphisms $\rho_s$; the higher differentials are defined and analysed in Section \ref{sect:differential}.
-This material is put together in Section \ref{sect:chcx} to define the chain complex and to prove Theorem \ref{THM:chain_complex}.
-Section \ref{sect:module} considers module structures on the chain complex and gives the proof of Theorem \ref{THM:module_structures}.